bjohare/earthblox/README.md

-# EarthBlox Drone Supplier Registration
+# Earth Blox Drone Supplier Registration

 A full-stack demonstration application consisting of a `Vue.js` SPA frontend, a `django` middleware and a `postgres/postgis` database.
-The application also provides a [MailHog](https://github.com/mailhog/MailHog) docker instance for email testing as well as a `pgbouncer` instance for postgres connecion pooling and a `redis` instance for http caching.
+The application also provides a [MailHog](https://github.com/mailhog/MailHog) docker instance for email testing as well as a [pgbouncer](https://www.pgbouncer.org/) instance for postgres connecion pooling and a [Redis](https://redis.io/) instance for http caching.

 ## Development